 5. How are parents involved and kept informed about their child?

 The centre welcomes the participation of families in their children's care and education and actively encourages such participation.
 We aim to provide an environment where families feel comfortable discussing matters concerning their child.
 We also aim to provide helpful written communication.

-Parents are encouraged to stand for election to the Board of Management and are welcomed at the monthly Consultative Committee meetings.
+Parents are encouraged to stand for election to the Board of Management and are welcomed Consultative Committee meetings.
 Parents are involved in policy development.

 Parents and families are welcome to visit the centre at any time to observe and participate and are encouraged to talk to staff at arrival and departure times.

-The centre produces a fortnightly newsletter and daily diaries.
-Other information including developmental programmes, menus and minutes of meetings is displayed on notice boards around the centre.
+The centre produces a regular newsletter and daily diaries.
+Other information including developmental programmes, the menus is displayed on notice boards around the centre.
 On commencement at the centre each family is given a copy of the Centre Handbook and the Health, Hygiene and Nutrition, Safety and Anti-Bias policies.
 The Handbook outlines the centre's policies.

 At the beginning of every year each group holds a function for parents and staff to meet each other and to discuss the plans for the year.
 We also aim to have several social functions throughout the year, for example, breakfasts to which the child care community is invited.